caiyue1993/PrefsMate/README.md

 ![PrefsViewController](https://i.loli.net/2017/09/29/59cdab5adb4f4.png)

-When implementing this kind of stuff, your inner voice must be saying: "Writing this UI is fxxking tedious!
+When implementing this kind of stuff, your inner voice must be this: "Writing this UI is fxxking tedious!
 Is there any help that I can ask for?"

 And congrats!
 You have come to the right place :).